Castelvill/SandstormBox/docs/instructions.md

 **Parameters:**

 - aggregation_type (instruction): “all” - returns whole context, “first” - returns the first context, “last” - returns the last context, “random” - returns one random context;
-- context (context) - id of the context.
+- context (variable) - id of the context.
 Each context can have one of these types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”.
 Type of the context affects other parameters;
 - [camera_id] (string) - if the provided context is of a camera type, only the camera with this id can be aggregated;
 - [layer_id] (string) - if the provided context is of a layer type, only the layer with this id can be aggregated;
 - [object_id] (string) - if the provided context is of a layer or object type, only the object with this id can be aggregated;